Humboldt-WI/blog/content/research/information_systems_1819/test.md

 * *TimeDistributed* applies all word level layers on each sentence.

-* We want to have an output dimensionality of GRU equal to 50, because running it forwards and backwards returns 100 dimensions - which is the dimensionality of our inputs.
+* We want to have an output dimensionality of GRU equal to 50 because running it forwards and backwards returns 100 dimensions - which is the dimensionality of our inputs.

 * *Dropout* is a regularizer to prevent overfitting by turning off a number of neurons in every layer - 0.5 gets a high variance, but you can play around with this as well as with other parameters.

-* *Dense* implements a last layer for actual document classification.
+* *Dense* implements another layer for document classification.
 The document vector runs again with outside weights and biases through a softmax function.

 <script src="https://gist.github.com/kraenkem/a84e0ab8c14d98498276b479255e128b.js"></script>

-**We train** the model throughout a relatively small number of epochs of 7 since our input data are already pre-trained and will overfit after too much epochs, also because the batch size of 32 works with a large number of inputs due to our large data set.
+**We train** the model throughout a relatively small number of epochs of 7 since our input data are already pre-trained and will overfit after too many epochs, also because the batch size of 32 works with a large number of inputs due to our large data set.
 Note that you have to train reviews **x** against labels **y** (in this case the 5-star ratings).

 <script src="https://gist.github.com/kraenkem/b0f0bfbb1efdeec7d808b69beb521d0e.js"></script>
 <script src="https://gist.github.com/kraenkem/e29cde258cb852f791516ef34cdc5775.js"></script>